YottaDB/YDBDoc/MessageRecovery/errors.rst

 READLINELONGLINE
 --------------------

-READLINELONGLINE, Entered line is greater than 32Kb long and will be truncated
+READLINELONGLINE, Entered line is greater than 32Kb long, exceeding maximum allowed

-Run Time Warning: Readline provided LKE, DSE, or MUPIP with a command line longer than 32KB.
-YottaDB truncates the line and executes the truncated line.
+Run Time Warning: When use of `GNU Readline <https://www.gnu.org/software/readline/>`_ is specified by `$ydb_readline <../AdminOpsGuide/basicops.html#ydb-readline>`_, a line entered at a YottaDB command line (e.g., at the `direct mode <../ProgrammersGuide/opdebug.html>`_ prompt) exceeds MAX_LINE (currently 32,021 bytes).
+The command is ignored.

-Action: Provide YottaDB with a shorter command line.
+Action: Enter a shorter line, or break the needed actions into multiple commands.

 -------------------------
 READONLYLKFAIL